Alexander Hunter Bassett

-Alexander Hunter Bassett (November 22, 1795, died on October 8, 1880) was a noted planter and local leader in Henry County, Virginia.
+Alexander Hunter Bassett (November 22, 1795, died on October 8, 1880) was a planter and local leader in Henry County, Virginia.

 Early life

 Alexander Hunter Bassett was the son of Burwell Bassett and Mary Hunter Bassett, and grandson and namesake of Alexander Hunter (planter) of Henry County, Virginia.
 Born into local wealth of several generations of tobacco planters, he was educated at home.